The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Mee Goreng

 Mee goreng (sometimes spelled mi goreng) is another common Southeast Asian dish popular in Brunei.
-It’s made of spicy fried noodles with either chicken, beef, or seafood (usually prawn), plus with a few vegetables (usually onion and cucumber, and potentially more).
+It’s made of spicy fried noodles with either chicken, beef, or seafood (usually prawn), plus with a few vegetables (usually onion and cucumber, maybe more).

 Mee goreng with red pepper and cucumbers